tgirke/GEN242-2021/content/en/about/introduction.md

 characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
-For additional infromation about this important topic please visit the website of [UCR's Office of Diversity, Equity & Inclusion](https://diversity.ucr.edu/).
+For additional information about this important topic please visit the website of [UCR's Office of Diversity, Equity & Inclusion](https://diversity.ucr.edu/).